-3. Angel’s Billabong / Broken Beach
+3. Angel’s Billabong and Broken Beach

 Angel’s Billabong and Broken Beach are some of the top places to visit in Nusa Penida.

-4. Atuh Beach
+4. Diamond Beach

-Located on the eastern part of Nusa Penida, it is difficult to pair a visit to Atuh Beach with other attractions of Nusa Penida.
+Located on the eastern part of Nusa Penida, it is difficult to pair a visit to Diamond Beach with other attractions of Nusa Penida.

 - Manta Point – a diving point where you can enjoy scuba diving and get close to the manta rays.
 If you do not wish to dive, occasionally you can also see them from the surface.

 Where to Stay in Nusa Penida

-Choosing the right place to stay in Nusa Penida is imperative for having a good stay.
+Choosing the right accommodation in Nusa Penida is imperative for having a good stay.
 That is because infrastructure is really lacking and you want your accommodation to be able to supply you with all the things you need.

 Best Hostel in Nusa Penida – Nuansa Penida

 The hostel also has a bar and a restaurant, both serving amazing food and drinks at an affordable price.
 Their common area is also a great social place to meet other travelers.

 Best Luxury Hotel in Nusa Penida – Daphila Cottage

 Daphila Cottage is one of the best luxury hotels in Nusa Penida.
 Featuring an amazing swimming pool where you can have a sweeping view of the sea, guests will surely have an unforgettable time here.

 Day 4-6: Ubud

 Ubud is one of the most visited tourist destinations in Bali.
 Located in the uplands of Bali, Ubud is surrounded by lush rainforest and terraced rice paddies.
-A hub for traditional craft and Balinese dance, Ubud is neighbored by some of the most amazing temples in Bali.
+A hub for traditional craft and Balinese dance, Ubud is neighbored by some of the most amazing Balinese temples in Bali.